Cowaramup

 What has been the trend in development approvals over the past five years in the suburb of Cowaramup?

-Looking at development activity over the past five years, the suburb of Cowaramup's approval levels have been consistent with the yearly average of 73, showing stable development patterns.
+Looking at development activity over the past five years, the suburb of Cowaramup's approval levels have been significantly below the yearly average of 59, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth in the suburb of Cowaramup?